SheffieldDFG/sheffield-data-sources/README.md

 meaning that we do not have to deal with the added complication of using the Irish Grid system that is shared by Ireland and Northern Ireland.

+Sheffield lies between 413km and 446km east of the false origin, and between 378km and 401km north.
+Thus generally eastings and northings for points in Sheffield will look like 4XXxxx for an easting and 3XXxxx for a northing.

 Most web and other mapping systems use a latitude and longitude system based on [WGS84 (World Geodetic System 1984)](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) shared with GPS.
 This requires conversion.